-As we anxiously wait for the time when we will all be able to travel again, we want to keep you informed and updated on the situation on the other side of the pond.
+The time to travel again has finally arrived!!
+But we still want to keep you informed and updated on the situation on the other side of the pond.

 COVID-19 remains a significant global concern and we are vigilantly monitoring the local, national and international guidelines, including those from the World Health Organization, the CDC and the Italian Institute of Health.